Enter Your Email Below To Get Instant Access To The FREE Course!

 Is not a license, it is an examination.

-NASCLA is composed of several state licensing agencies that all share the same standards for construction standards.
+NASCLA is composed of several state licensing agencies that all share the same standards for construction regulation.

 Passing the NASCLA exam allows you to get licensed in multiple states without taking a trade examination, however depending on the state you are applying to, you may still be required to pass a Law & Business exam.